devsacti/ITservice/README.md

 js(javascript)

-! js is mapping with Url which calls the API
+! js is mapped with Url which calls the API

-## Back-end
+## components Back-end
 API on Server like linux

 DB